Get a sun-sational 50% discount with Crunch - deal expires soon!

 If you’ve never had to complete one, your first time could be a bit stressful, but don’t worry – we’re here to demystify the process.

 If you’re unsure whether or not you need to complete a Self Assessment then, as a general rule, anyone who receives income that isn’t taxed at source needs to complete a Self Assessment.
-You can find out more in our article, “Do I have to complete a Self Assessment tax return?”.
+If you’re a sole trader, in a business partnership, or a company director, you must file a return.
+If you receive a notice for Self Assessment from HMRC you’re legally obliged to complete it.
+There are a number of other reasons why you may need to complete a Self Assessment, you can find out more in our article, “Do I have to complete a Self Assessment tax return?”.

 Freelancing on the side is an increasingly popular way of supplementing your income.
 Many choose to keep this under wraps from their employer.
 However, while you may not want your boss to know about your other work, you can’t hide it from the taxman, so you’ll need to register as self-employed.